Hamilton Fish Park: Mid-20th century

 The Hamilton Fish Pool was held in high regard through the 1950s, with the United States Olympic team using the pool for practice in advance of the 1952 Summer Olympics.
 Sheriff Street on the park's eastern boundary, as well as Stanton Street on the southern boundary, were closed and removed in 1959 to make way for the Gompers Houses to the southwest and the Masaryk Towers to the southeast.
 The Gompers Houses were completed in 1964, while the Masaryk Towers were finished in 1966.
 Sheriff Street was retained as an alley on the eastern side of the park, and in a 1960 revision to the city's street map, was incorporated into the park itself.
 The original bathhouse was proposed for demolition in 1964 so Pitt Street could be widened.
 A new glass-and-metal bathhouse by Brown, Lawford & Forbes would have been built above the filter house on the eastern side of the pool, with a capacity of 825 women and 1,700 men.
 The street widening, which never took place, was proposed as part of a conversion of Houston Street into a major connecting road between two highways.

 The Lower East Side saw an influx of African Americans and Puerto Ricans after World War II, and Asian Americans began moving in after the mid-1960s.
 By then, the influence of the Jewish and eastern European groups declined as many of these residents had left the area, and the Lower East Side experienced a period of "persistent poverty, crime, drugs, and abandoned housing".
 By the 1970s, Hamilton Fish Park and other city parks were in poor condition following the 1975 New York City fiscal crisis.
-After an employee was killed in 1973, Hamilton Fish Park was described by an NYC Parks administrator as "among our worst problem areas".
+After an employee, 16-year-old Gary Caserta, was killed in 1973, Hamilton Fish Park was described by an NYC Parks administrator as "among our worst problem areas".
 The bathhouse was boarded up and covered in graffiti.
 The area was so dangerous that mayor Abraham Beame held a publicized walking tour in 1974 to persuade residents the area was safe from crime.
 NYC Parks only had 2,900 employees in its total staff by 1981, less than 10 percent of the 30,000 present when Moses was parks commissioner.